The Real New Testament Church

 Kingdom Attributes

-First indicative of an attribute of the divine nature (sovereign authority), the “kingdom of God” should be understood to refer primarily to the living God. (cf. Romans 14:17) Thus, it is reasonable to believe that the divine kingdom shares the attributes of its King.
-Therefore, among among a vast number of other attributes, the kingdom of God is characterized by:
+The “kingdom of God” first and foremost refers to the sovereign authority of God.
+An attribute of the divine nature, the “kingdom of God” can refer to the living God Himself. (cf. Romans 14:17) Therefore, it is reasonable to believe that the divine kingdom shares all of the attributes of its King.
+Thus, among vast number of other attributes, the kingdom of God is characterized by:

 Vertical Divider